 Jonathan has argued appeals before the Maine Supreme Judicial Court and the United States First Circuit Court of Appeals.
 In addition to the briefs for the appeals that he has argued, Jonathan has written numerous briefs, including amicus curiae briefs in the United States Supreme Court and the Maine Supreme Judicial Court.

 Up Close and Personal

-Jonathan completed the 180-mile Trek Across Maine to raise funds for the American Lung Association (ALA) in 2015, 2016, 2017, 2018 and 2019.
-He also completed the 50-mile Cycle the Seacoast to raise funds for the American Lung Association in 2016, 2017, 2018 and 2019, and the Cycle for Life in Rhode Island to raise funds for the Cystic Fibrosis Foundation in 2019.
+Jonathan completed the 180-mile Trek Across Maine to raise funds for the American Lung Association (ALA) in 2015, 2016, 2017, 2018, and 2019.
+He also completed the 50-mile Cycle the Seacoast ride to raise funds for the American Lung Association in 2016, 2017, 2018, and 2019, and the Cycle for Life ride in Rhode Island to raise funds for the Cystic Fibrosis Foundation in 2019.
 In 2017, Jonathan organized the Verrill Velocilawyers, Verrill's team for the Trek Across Maine.
-The team also participated in both the Cycle the Seacoast and Trek Across Maine in 2018 and 2019.
+The team also participated in both the Cycle the Seacoast ride and Trek Across Maine in 2018 and 2019.
 Jonathan is also an Eagle Scout.

 - Syracuse University College of Law (J.D., magna cum laude)

 - New England Bar Association, Board of Directors (2018-present)